Rick-Lang/rickroll-lang/README.md

 # Notice:
-This language is only in its testing period, we will probably change some keywords.
+This language is in its testing period, we will probably change some keywords.